Mar0dev/LilyGo-TTGO-Examples/README.md

 This way you will upload script to your HID.
 Scripts are configured to run automatically, so each time you plug this device to a PC it will execute saved code.

-Scripts are intended to be run on Windows 10/11.
+Scripts are intended to be run on Windows 10/11 or Linux machines.

 ## Configuration
 Each script can be configured for ones needs.
 Configuration is at the top of the script.
 Let's have a look at _stealCookies.ino_ as an example: